Qandala: History

+A historic settlement of thousands of years old, Qandala is among the madīnah (historical towns) of Puntland and one of the oldest towns in Somalia.
+It first appears in written records in the 1st century AD, as mentioned by the anonymous author of the Periplus of the Erythraean Sea.
+In the Periplus, Qandala is referred to as TabaTege.
+It was part of the ancient Somali trading ports that flourished in far northeastern Somalia during Classical and Late Antiquity.
+They were renowned in the Greco-roman and Near Eastern world for their luxury goods such as incense, gums, and aromatic woods, exported to Roman Egypt, Arabia, Persia, Aksumites Troglodica, and as far as India.
+Its nickname Gacanka Hodonka (“Gulf of Prosperity”) is a relic from this era, with the abundance of incense resins grown in its nearby mountain ranges of Cal Miskat, where frankincense and myrrh resins are found and harvested by the locals, forming a traditional economy of the sparsely populated arid region of Bari, which shaped the economic livelihood of its inhabitants.

+View of the town of Qandala.

+Qandala re-emerged during the early modern period under the Majeerteen Sultanate as an important seaport in the commerce between Majeerteenia and southern Arabia, as well as Egypt and India.
+It served as one of the coastal trading hubs of the Majeerteen along with Hafun, Bargal, Habo, Caluula, and Bosaso.
+A castle built during this period is among the architectural heritage that survived from the Majeerteen era.

 2016 ISIL capture

 On 26 October 2016, a militant group linked to ISIL captured Qandala with 50 armed fighters after a brief firefight with local security forces, thus becoming the first town to be seized by Islamic State affiliated militants in Somalia.
 BBC News reported that ISIL militants had withdrawn from the town for unclear reasons.
 However, the report was denied by other media outlets claimed that it was false.
 On 7 December 2016, a Somali official said Puntland security forces had recaptured the port from ISIL-linked fighters, killing 30 militants.
 Another four soldiers were also killed during the operation.

-Demographics

-Qandala has a population of around 19,300 inhabitants.

 Education

 Qandala has a number of academic institutions.
 According to the Puntland Ministry of Education, there are 15 primary schools in the Qandala District.
 Among these are Xamure, Dhadar, Turmasale and Gurur.